KaTaLyzer/KaTaLyzer/README.md

 ----------------------
 _KaTaLyzer_ is a network traffic analyzer for Linux based operating systems (routers, servers and desktops).
 It offers full network traffic monitoring.
 Data are displayed in graphs which can be filtered based on protocol as well as communioating nodes.
-It supports widely used protocols (Ethernet, IP, TCP, UDP, HTTP, SSH, SIP, etc.).
+It supports widely used protocols (Ethernet, IP, TCP and UDP etc.).

 ![Image](http://www.katalyzer.sk/images/slide1.png)

-_KaTaLyzer_ was tested on Debian, Ubuntu, Arch and Gentoo operating systems.

 License: